PoojaSahrawat/my-portfolio/README.md

 This is a 3D animated portfolio website built using modern web technologies like React, Three.js, and GSAP.
 It showcases my projects, skills, and experience.

-## 🚀 Features

-- 3D animations and smooth transitions
-- GSAP-based scroll effects
-- Responsive and mobile-friendly layout
-- Projects and Achievements section
-- Contact form

-## 🛠 Tech Stack
+## <a name="tech-stack">⚙️ Tech Stack</a>

-- React
-- Tailwind CSS
 - Three.js
+- React Three Fiber
+- Drei
 - GSAP
+- Tailwind CSS
-- Vite / Webpack (depending on your setup)
+- Vite
+- React 19

+## <a name="features">🔋 Features</a>

+### Features of the 3D Portfolio Project

+👉 Animated 3D models and reveal animations

+👉 Realistic lighting and shadows

+👉 GSAP-powered scroll interactions

+👉 Responsive design with Tailwind CSS and Flexbox/Grid

+👉 Micro Interactions

+👉 Multi-section layout (About, Projects, Contact)

+👉 Mobile optimized 3D experience

+and many more, including code architecture and reusability.

 ## 📦 Setup